-Mill Creek Nature Center Trail is a 1.4 mile lightly trafficked loop trail located near Buford, GA that features a lake and is good for all skill levels.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
+Mill Creek Nature Center Trail is a 1.4 mile lightly trafficked loop trail located near Buford, Georgia that features a lake and is good for all skill levels.
+The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash